 For easier editing of a layer mask, you can display the grayscale mask by itself or as a rubylith overlay on the layer.

-Additional options are specific to layer masks.
+Other options are specific to layer masks.
 The Invert option reverses masked and unmasked areas.
 The Mask Edge option gives you various controls to modify the mask edges, such as Smooth and Contract/Expand.
-For information on the Color Range option, see Confine adjustment and fill layers to specific areas.
+For information on the Color Range option, see Create and confine adjustment and fill layers.

-Click Mask Edge.
-You can modify mask edges with the options in the Refine Mask dialog box and view the mask against different backgrounds.
-For a description of options, see Refine selection edges.
+Click Select and Mask in the options bar.
+You can modify mask edges with the options in the Select and Mask workspace and view the mask against different backgrounds.